SAI-cHAITANYA556642/task3-sql-basic-queries/readme.md

 2.Apply WHERE, AND, OR, LIKE, BETWEEN<br>
 3.Sort with ORDER BY<br>
 ## Objective
->>To practice and show how to retrieve and filter data from a relational database using basic SQL SELECT operations.
+>>To practice and show how to retrieve and filter data from a relational database using basic SQL SELECT operations.<br>
 ## Tools Used
 >>MySQL Workbench<br>
->>Version Control System:git
+>>Version Control System:git<br>
 ## Sample Table (students)
 >>Example table used for demonstration:sql<br>
 CREATE TABLE students(<br>